makinacorpus/makina-states/doc/usage_general/install.rst

 - You choice for **--nodetype** is certainly one of:

     - **scratch** (default) manages by default only the salt installation and configuration.
+      You ll want to activate this mode if you want to apply explicitly your states without relying of default nodetypes configuration.
     - **server** matches a baremetal server, and manage it from end to end (base packages, network, locales, sshd, crond, logrotate, etc, by default)
     - **vm** matches a VM (not baremetal), this is mostly like **server**.